AbsaOSS/enceladus/README.md

 #### Deploying Menas
 Simply copy the **menas.war** file produced when building the project into Tomcat's webapps directory.

+#### Speed up initial loading time of menas
+- Build the project with the generateComponentPreload profile.
+Component preload will greatly reduce the number of HTTP requests required for the initial load of Menas
+- Enable the HTTP compression
+- Configure `spring.resources.cache.cachecontrol.max-age` in `application.properties` of Menas for caching of static resources

 #### Standardization and Conformance requirements:
 - **Spark 2.4.3 (Scala 2.11)** installation